BravewizYT/capsule-parkour/README.md

 # capsule-parkour
-a Godot parkour game with tiny graphics and Android compatibility made in gdscript
+a Godot parkour game with tiny graphics and Android & linux compatibility made in gdscript